Ahmed Best: 2019: Reappraisal

 Following a reappraisal of the prequel trilogy, Anthony Daniels said in his memoirs that "the years have been kinder to this, the first Prequel.
 Many, who were young at the time, still hold it, and Jar Jar Binks as their dearest memory of the Saga."
 Daniels praised Best for his "quick-witted humour" during the first Star Wars Celebration held at Denver, Colorado, a few weeks before the release of The Phantom Menace.
 A lot of the cast (including Liam Neeson) and crew defended Best.
-Neeson, who was aware about the criticism Best faced, praised him for his humour and talent.
+Neeson, who was aware of the criticism Best faced, praised him for his humour and talent.
 He said that Best "was probably one of the funniest guys and talented guys I have ever worked with."
-Jake Lloyd who also faced criticism over his performance also praised Best for his humour saying, "He is one of the coolest guys that I've ever met."
+Jake Lloyd who also faced criticism over his performance also praised Best for his humour, saying, "He is one of the coolest guys that I've ever met."
+Daniels personally defended Best, praising him for his intelligence and energy and saying that the criticism he faced "was beyond cruel."

-In 2019, as part of the 20th anniversary, Best cited the audience (The Phantom Menace was aimed for) reaching adulthood and their perspective on the film as some of the reasons for the reappraisal of the prequel trilogy.
+In 2019, as part of the 20th anniversary, Best cited the audience for which The Phantom Menace was aimed reaching adulthood and their perspective on the film as some of the reasons for the reappraisal of the prequel trilogy.
 He said, "the prequels, that's theirs, and they defend the prequels.
 So I see the same thing.
 I see the resurgence of The Phantom Menace."
 Initially, Best was hesitant about attending Star Wars Celebration Chicago in 2019 due to the criticism and spending "most of [his] time defending" the film and his character.
 However, he was moved by the warm welcome he received from the crowd during the Star Wars Show Live and The Phantom Menace 20th anniversary panel - as well as positive reception and the newfound appreciation for the film.
-George Lucas named Jar Jar as his favourite character and praised Best, saying, "Ahmed, you did a fantastic job.
+Lucas named Jar Jar as his favourite character and praised Best, saying, "Ahmed, you did a fantastic job.
 It was very, very hard."

 Best appeared with fellow Star Wars alumni Dee Bradley Baker, James Arnold Taylor, and Daran Norris on the TV show Big Time Rush.
-He also appeared in the second season of the documentary television series, Light & Magic and talked about the significance of his character (being Lucasfilm's first CGI character), the experience making The Phantom Menace, as well as the criticism he faced following the film's release.
+He also appeared in the second season of the documentary television series Light & Magic and talked about the significance of his character (being Lucasfilm's first CGI character), the experience making The Phantom Menace, as well as the criticism he faced following the film's release.

-2020-present: Return to Star Wars franchise
+2020–present: return to Star Wars franchise

 "I love the mythology of Star Wars more than anything else.
 I love that I got to be a Jedi Master rather than me, because Ahmed Best is not a part of the Star Wars galaxy.
-The suspension of disbelief doesn’t happen for the kids if Ahmed Best is the host."
+The suspension of disbelief doesn't happen for the kids if Ahmed Best is the host."